 What’s orange and black, 8 inches tall and purrs like a motorboat?
 It’s a Toyger!
-In an age of designer cat breeds created by crossing domestic cats with wild ones, the Toyger is a breath of fresh air in that its foundation stock doesn’t contain a drop of wild blood.
+In an age of designer cat breeds created by crossing domestic cats with wild ones, the Toyger is a breath of fresh air in that its foundation stock doesn’t contain a drop of tiger blood.

 In the late 1980s, Judy Sugden, a lover of mackerel tabby cats — also known as “tiger cats” in some regions — sought a way to make the stripes on mackerel tabbies clearer than they were.
 She noticed that her cat, Milwood Sharp Shooter, had spots of tabby markings on the sides of his head.
 Domestic tabbies usually don’t have stripes on the sides of their heads, and she wondered whether Sharp Shooter might hold the key to producing a tiger cat that really looked like a tiger.